1:25-cv-13592

 Product Identification

-The accused products are Defendant Cozey's "Washable Rugs" sold through its commercial website (Compl. ¶26, Compl. ¶29).
-A screenshot in the complaint shows a product page for a "Savannah Washable Rug" as an example (Compl. p.
+The accused products are Defendant's "Washable Rugs" sold through its commercial website, referred to collectively as the "Cozey Infringing Products" (Compl. ¶¶26, 29).
+The complaint includes a screenshot of the Defendant's online product page for a "Savannah Washable Rug" as an example (Compl., p.
 3).

 Functionality and Market Context

-The complaint alleges that Defendant markets its products as "innovative" and sells them in many sizes and styles (Compl. ¶26-27).
-A screenshot from Defendant's website shows a product category titled "Washable Rugs" (Compl. p.
+The complaint alleges that Defendant markets its "Washable Rugs" as having an "innovative design" and sells them in various sizes and styles directly to consumers in the United States, including Illinois, via its website (Compl. ¶¶8, 26-27).
+A screenshot from Defendant's website shows a product category page for "Washable Rugs" (Compl., p.
 7).
-The complaint asserts that these products are "copies of Plaintiff's technology and design aesthetic" and directly compete with Plaintiff's patented products (Compl. ¶28).
-The complaint does not provide specific technical details on the construction of the accused rugs beyond these general allegations.
+The complaint asserts that these products are "copies of Plaintiff's technology" (Compl. ¶28).
+However, the complaint does not provide specific technical details regarding the construction or operation of the accused rugs, such as whether they consist of one or multiple pieces or how any such pieces are connected.

 IV.
 Analysis of Infringement Allegations

-The complaint states that a claim chart is attached as Exhibit 2, but this exhibit was not included with the filing (Compl. ¶35).
-The infringement theory is therefore based on the narrative allegations in the complaint.
+The complaint states that the infringement of claim 1 is detailed in a claim chart attached as Exhibit 2 (Compl. ¶35).
+However, this exhibit was not included with the filed complaint.
+As such, the complaint's narrative allegations form the basis for the following analysis.

 V. Key Claim Terms for Construction